 - Gradebook, certificates, and badges are displayed to your students along with course points earned throughout the course.

-- Automated email notifications and detailed reporting.
+- Automated email notifications along with detailed reporting.

 - Support for most media file types.